 Here is a snapshot of the 1969 White Paper from the 4th edition of our book, Working Effectively with Indigenous Peoples® and below this, is the actual wording of the resolution to reject the 1969 White Paper.

-Confronted by Aboriginal opposition to the White Paper from coast to coast, the federal government withdrew the initiative in 1971, replacing it with the “Core Funding Program” – supplying Aboriginal groups with resources to promote their causes through research, publication and legal action.
+Confronted by Indigenous opposition to the White Paper from coast to coast, the federal government withdrew the initiative in 1971, replacing it with the “Core Funding Program” – supplying Indigenous groups with resources to promote their causes through research, publication and legal action.

 Shortly thereafter came a commitment by the then Minister of Indian Affairs, Jean Chrétien, to begin negotiations with the Nisga’a Nation and to begin the process of treaty-making in northern and western Canada.
 In 2000, as the Prime Minister of Canada, Jean Chrétien saw the completion of the Nisga’a Final Agreement bringing the negotiations that he initiated to fruition.”